istio/istio.io/content/en/blog/2021/aeraki/index.md

 ## Lack of Protocols Support in Service Mesh

-Now we are facing some challenges with service mesh:
+We are now facing some challenges with service meshes:

 * Istio and other popular service mesh implementations have very limited support for layer 7 protocols other than HTTP and gRPC.
 * Envoy RDS(Route Discovery Service) is solely designed for HTTP.
 Other protocols such as Dubbo and Thrift can only use listener in-line routes for traffic management, which breaks existing connections when routes change.